RocketChat/docs-old/developer-guides/rest-api/README.md

 ## Production Security Concerns

 When calling a production Rocket.Chat server, ensure it is running via HTTPS and has a valid SSL Certificate.
-The login method requires you to post your username and password in plaintext, which is why we highly suggest only calling the REST login api over HTTPS.
+The login method requires you to post your username and password in plaintext, which is why we highly suggest only calling the REST login API over HTTPS.
 Also, few things to note:

 - Only call via HTTPS
 - Implement a timed authorization token expiration strategy
-- Ensure the calling user only has permissions for what they are calling an no more
+- Ensure the calling user only has permissions for what they are calling and no more

 ### Miscellaneous Information